megha-ag/job-broker/README.md

 ==========
 [![Build Status](https://travis-ci.org/vchatterji/job-broker.png?branch=master)](https://travis-ci.org/vchatterji/job-broker)

-A nodejs job broker module that allows AQMP style fanout queuing to Redis or SQS.
+A nodejs job broker module that allows [AMQP](http://www.rabbitmq.com/tutorials/amqp-concepts.html) style fanout queuing to Redis or SQS.
 It also allows you to create workers to process jobs from queues.

 Installation
 ------------